informationgrid/ingrid-portal/README.md

 IntelliJ IDEA Setup:

+This setup only works with the IntelliJ Ultimate edition.

 *Known Problems: The map portlet does not work.*

 First the maven project with all the necessary sub projects must be imported and built.